Guantanamo Bay Naval Station Fast Facts

 July 5, 2017 - The Toronto Star and other media outlets report that former detainee Omar Khadr, a Canadian who spent 10 years at Guantanamo Bay after fighting US troops in Afghanistan, is getting more than $10 million Canadian dollars and an apology from the Canadian government.
 Khadr had sued the Canadian government for violating international law by allegedly not protecting its citizens and conspiring with his US captors, who he says abused him.

-July 7, 2017 - Attorney General Jeff Sessions visits the facility.
+July 7, 2017 - US Attorney General Jeff Sessions visits the facility.
 "It remains essential that we use every lawful tool available to prevent as many (terrorist) attacks as possible," Ian Prior, a Justice Department spokesman, says of the visit.
-President Donald Trump in the past has signaled his intention to keep Gitmo open.
+US President Donald Trump in the past has signaled his intention to keep Gitmo open.

-January 30, 2018 - President Donald Trump signs an executive order to keep open the detention facility at Guantánamo Bay and opens the door to sending new prisoners there.
+January 30, 2018 - Trump signs an executive order to keep open the detention facility at Guantánamo Bay and opens the door to sending new prisoners there.

+May 2, 2018 - The Pentagon delivers its recommendations for new policies regarding detainees captured on the battlefield and the transfer of those individuals to Guantánamo Bay, a day after the deadline set by a January 30 executive order signed by Trump.